kctong529/sisukas/README.md

 ## Features

+### Fast and Efficient

-- **Fast**: All data is preloaded, so there are no additional requests slowing down interactions.
+- **Preloaded Data**: All data is preloaded, reducing delays from additional requests for smooth interactions.

+### Intuitive Period Selection

-- **Intuitive Drag-select Periods**: Select periods from the timetable using drag-to-select functionality.
-Filters include:
+- Select periods from the timetable using drag-to-select functionality.
+- Filters include:
-   - **Strictly Contained**: Filters courses that fully fit within the selected period.
+  - **Strictly Contained**: Courses precisely fitting within the selected period.
-   - **Full Contained**: Filters courses that include the selected period.
+  - **Full Contained**: Courses that include the selected period.
-   - **Overlaps**: Filters courses that overlap with the selected period.
+  - **Overlaps**: Courses that overlap with the selected period.

+### Powerful Filtering Options

-- **Flexible Filter Logic with Boolean Algebra**: Apply filters based on boolean algebra.
-Combine multiple criteria using logical operators like AND and OR for refined search results.
+- **Flexible Filter Logic**: Combine filters with boolean operators (AND, OR) for refined results.
-- **Keyword Filtering**:
-   - Use **keywords in course codes or names** (e.g., "CS", "ELEC", "MS", "Design") to narrow down results.
+- **Keyword and Date Filtering**: Use keywords in course codes or names (e.g., "CS", "Design") and filter by specific date ranges to narrow down your search.
-   - Exclude **exams** by specifying "Lecture" in course name filters.
-- **Major & Minor-Specific Course Filters**: Predefined course lists available for specific majors and minors.
-Users can filter courses based on their degree program requirements.
+- **Major & Minor-Specific Filters**: Predefined course lists tailored to specific degree programs.

-- **Date Range Filtering**: Filter courses by start and end dates to target specific time frames.
+### Streamlined Course Details

-- **Compact Information Display**: Access essential course details at a glance without unnecessary clicks.
+- **Compact Display**: Essential course details are available at a glance, reducing unnecessary clicks.
-- **Unique Only Toggle**: Display only one row per course code, consolidating multiple instances into a single representative entry.
+- **Unique Only Toggle**: Consolidates multiple instances of the same course into a single entry.

+### Responsive Design

-- **Responsive Interface**: Fully responsive design optimized for both desktop and mobile.
-Enjoy a smooth and user-friendly experience across devices.
+- **Optimized for All Devices**: Fully responsive interface that ensures a smooth and user-friendly experience across desktop and mobile platforms.

 ## Technical Stack